rudderlabs/rudderstack-docs/destinations/active-campaign.md

 ---
-description: Step-by-step guide to send your event data from RudderStack to Active Campaign
+description: Step-by-step guide to send your event data from RudderStack to ActiveCampaign
 ---

-# Active Campaign
+# ActiveCampaign

-[Active Campaign](https://www.activecampaign.com/) is a popular platform which provides email marketing, marketing automation and CRM tools platform that makes it easy for you to deliver scalable customer experiences and accelerate your business growth.
-With Active Campaign all-in-one growth platform, you can effectively monitor your customers' product behavior, and design personalized customer experiences and in no time.
+[ActiveCampaign](https://www.activecampaign.com/) is a popular marketing automation and CRM platform that makes it easy for you to drive customer engagement and retention.
+With ActiveCampaign's all-in-one email marketing and growth platform, you can easily monitor your customers' product behavior and use the insights to design and drive highly personalized customer experiences.

+You can now send your event data directly to ActiveCampaign through RudderStack.

 ## Getting Started

-Before configuring your source and destination on the RudderStack, please check whether the platform you are sending the events from is supported by Active Campaign.
+Before configuring your source and destination on the RudderStack, please check whether the platform you are sending the events from is supported by ActiveCampaign.
 Please refer the following table to do so:

 | **Connection Mode** | **Web** | **Mobile** | **Server** |
 | :--- | :--- | :--- | :--- |